A Human Work: Cultural references and themes

 The SSTO that appears in a scene from "A Human Work" has been compared to a spaceship that appeared in 2001: A Space Odyssey.

-In the first scene Gendo is framed in his office and the Tree of the Sephiroth, a diagram of the Jewish Kabbalah, is visible on the ceiling of the room.
+Gendo is framed in his office in the first scene, and the Tree of the Sephiroth, a diagram of the Jewish Kabbalah, is visible on the ceiling of the room.
 The ceiling illustration of Commander Ikari is taken from Athanasius Kircher's Oedipus Aegyptiacus.
-Slant Magazines Micheal Peterson noted that Gendo's position at the desk "is in relation to the Godhead symbol on the tree".
+Slant Magazines Michael Peterson noted that Gendo's position at the desk "is in relation to the Godhead symbol on the tree".
 The office's floor also depicts a cosmological diagram by Robert Fludd.
 In the same scene, a text that mentions apoptosis and apobiosis, is framed.
 The text also mentions the molecular polarisation rate; according to the book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten, in molecular spectroscopic analysis the term indicates the polarisation ratio of incident light, such as laser or X-ray light, on a molecule of interest.
 The same book noted how the name of the Japanese language recognition code of the Jet Alone's operating system, KOZAIC7, is similar to Cosaic (こざいく), a software for creating Internet home pages.
 Moreover, Shiro Tokita's name comes from Ryū Murakami's novel Ai to gensō no fascism (愛と幻想のファシズム).
 The episode also mentions other characters named after characters from the Murakami's novel: Witz, Manda, Yasugi, and Yoshizawa.